Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

 \subsubsection{Input Layer}

-The input layer refers to the stage between the macro domain and the reservoir one.
-Here we assume that the data at each of the nodes is a linear transformation of the corresponding input state to the reservoir, such that each component in the macro-domain transforms directly to corresponding $m$ inputs of $N_{res}$ components in the reservoir domain, and refer to a single micro-circuit.
-This is done with the following transformation:
+The input layer refers to the stage between the macro domain and the reservoir layer.
+Here we assume that the input state to the reservoir is a linear transformation of the data at the corresponding node, such that each component in the macro-domain transforms directly to $m$ inputs of $N_{ch}$ micro-reservoirs in the reservoir layer, and described the inner dynamics of a single micro-circuit.
+This is done with the linear transformation described by Eq. \eqref{eq: input}, where the state $\mathbf{y}\in \mathbb{R}^{N_{ch} \times 1}$ is transformed to the input reservoir state $\mathbf{x}_{in}\in \mathbb{R}^{N_{res}\times 1}$ through an input matrix $\mathcal{W}_{in}\in \mathbb{R}^{N_{res} \times N_{ch}}$.
+Since $\mathcal{W}_{in}$ maps each node to a corresponding micro-reservoir, it is represented by the following matrix: